djx06/djx06.github.io/_posts/2022-12-10-FoodPrint.md

 * Focus on the shopping function of this app.
 * Simplify the checkout flow.
 * Improve clarity of labels, e.g. carbon emissions, calories, and price.

+**Reflection: our app has two major functions but most of our tasks focused on the first one and only two tasks was about the second one.
+This made some of our participants really confused.
+Besides, we should printed out our instructions for users, so it was more easy to read and follow.
+Fortunately, most of our users could understand our purposes in s short time.
+It would also be ideal to be able to test the app for an extended period of time with a small number of participating shops and students before launching it for everyone to use.**

+# Overall Reflections

+* In this class, I experienced the whole process from understanding a question to figure our a solution.
+Some investigation methods such as field study and affinity diagram offer me new tools to understand the problem.
+* The solution that come at the first place are not always a good one.
+I need to analyze the problem in various way before I start to think about solutions.
+* I need to combine both convergent thinking and divergent thinking in this process.
+I needs to adjusts my thoughts depends on which stage I'm in.
+Opening to different opinions is helpful to get more insights and focus on some results is helpful to dig out the requirements.
+* The ability to re-frame a problem is an important ability.
+It is based on the deep understands of a problem.
+It is necessary to get the real solution not the most obvious one.
+* It is almost impossible to come up with a good solution at the first glance, so the iteration is very important.
+Imperfection is norm and we should be comfortable with it.
+* Everyone thinks and works in a different way.
+I need to understand other people's ways to collaborate with them more effectively.